gadienttracy/stock-analysis/README.md

-# Ticker Analysis with Excel
+# Ticker Analysis with Excel VBA

 ## Overview of Project
 The purpose of this study is to refactor the code used to evaluate stocks from two years in order to create a faster query.
 The output is the Total Daily Volume and the Percent Return for 11 ticker (stock) values for one year (2017 or 2018).